Knowledge is power: The benefits of online learning for business owners

 As usual, let’s start with a definition of online learning 101.

 Online education is an industry set to achieve a value of $325 billion by 2025.

-It includes everything from online classes hosted on websites and through webinar portals, to entire digital universities, like the Open University, or classes from Coursera.
+It includes everything from online classes hosted on websites and through webinar portals, to entire digital universities, like the Open University, study resources like Studocu, or classes from Coursera.
 Studies indicate that 98% of organisations would feel comfortable implementing digital learning into their business operations.

 After all, digital learning isn’t just a convenient way for people to structure their education around their schedule.
 It’s also a fantastic opportunity to tap into cost-effective and efficient ways of unlocking new skills for your business.

 Online learning opens the previously difficult-to-access world of education to anyone, anywhere.

 All you need is a computer and internet connection, and you can learn everything from how to conduct local keyword research for your business SEO, to how to build a business from scratch.

 Even the articles we publish here at Brand Fabrik are a form of online education, because they offer access to actionable information in a virtually accessible landscape.